maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 Write an SQL query to find number of comments per each post.
 - Result table should contain `post_id` and its corresponding number of comments, and must be sorted by `post_id` in ascending order.
 - You should count the number of unique comments per post.
-- Submissions may contain duplicate comments.
+- Submissions table may contain duplicate comments.
-- Submissions may contain duplicate posts.
+- Submissions table may contain duplicate posts.
 You should treat them as one post.

 ```diff
   Submissions table: